Fed95/LorenzoIlMagnifico/README.md

 - The suspended player can rejoin the match and continue the game writing something on the cli or clicking any element on the GUI.

+#### Graphical User Interface
+- If using the GUI, it's still possible to see the actions that can be currently performed from the command line, in a way similar to what happens when you are using the CLI.
+- Every time the action you rae trying to perform is notified as invalid, you have to make a new action entirely, starting by clicking on the family member or the leader card.
+This fact is also visible from the fact that the family member previously selected is not highlighted anymore.
+- If you receive multiple council privileges (e.g placing a family member on the market space) a popup is shown and after selecting the first exchange to do, the second popup will appear without the exchange already performed.
+As specified in the game rules.

 ## UML
 The uml is inside the folder resources/uml.
 They are divided into multiple files because a unique UML would have been too big.